You don’t need to spend lots of cash to make pretty door wreaths this autumn – you can easily make a door wreath DIY with little cost.

-This wreath was made with a few supplies from a craft store and a dollar store (or our equivalent here in Greece – Jumbo!).
+This wreath was made with a few supplies from a craft store and a dollar store.

-I spent around 15 dollars on supplies, which included the wooden wreath from a local craft store, jewellery making wire and potpourri.
+I spent around 15 dollars on supplies, which included the wooden wreath from a local craft store, jewelry making wire, and potpourri.

 *Don’t forget to pin and share!*